psteitz/greppy/README.md

 ProductDescription | /crumpets/
 </pre>
 The first line points greppy at all of the csv's files in billybob's downloads folder.
 This obviously will only work on Windows likely for only billybob himself.
 The NOT at the beginning says all that follows is to be negated.
 The OR means any one of the following matches needs to succeed.
 The ProductId match looks for matches on ProductId against any of 1123, 2234, 1111 and the ProductDescription match looks for 'crumpets' contained in that field.
 So what we are looking for all together is records that do not have product ids 1123, 2234, 1111 and do not have 'crumpets' somewhere in their description.
-So assuming that ProductId if we have a csv like
+So assuming we have a csv like
 <pre>
 ProductId | ProductDescription
 1123 | tea and crumpets